Lunyachek/brand/RG_CHANGELOG.rst

 Fixes:
 ======
+* Temporary fix Paragon issue: Card component stretches image on Safari (RGOeX-26781)
+    * This fix should be removed from theme when this `issue <https://github.com/openedx/frontend-app-learner-dashboard/issues/265>`_ will be solved and included in Git tag for current release
 * Remove additional scroll on the paragon Card component with custom font (RGOeX-26429)
 * Learner Record MFE - Fix color for Create program record link button (RGOeX-26503)
 * re-fix new Visual Problem Editor Responsive for problems editor page (RGOeX-26216)